Luxembourgish Sportspeople of the Year

-The Sportsperson of the Year awards are a group of awards awarded to the most popular Luxembourgish sportsperson of the preceding year.
+The Sportsperson of the Year awards are a group of awards awarded to the most popular Luxembourgish sportsperson of the preceding year, as voted by the national sportspress.
 There are two main categories: one for men (Trophée du Meilleur Sportif), and one for women (Trophée de la Meilleure Sportive).
 Other awards are given for the best team (Challenge de la Meilleure Equipe), best young sportsperson (Prix du Jeune Espoir), most honorable sportsperson (Prix d'Honneur), and for fair play (Prix du Fair play).
-The current holders of the main awards are Bob Bertemes and Christine Majerus, while the team award is held by F91 Dudelange.
+In 2022, the voting for the men's award reached a tie for the first time, the award going to both Bob Jungels and Dylan Pereira.
+On the women's side, Sarah de Nutte and Ni Xia Lian won the award together after having been nominated as a pair.

 List of winners

 1954–1965

 From 1954 until 1965, there was a single title of "Sportsperson of the Year", awarded to either a male or female sportsperson.

 1966 onwards

 It was decided to divide the contest into two from 1966, with separate categories for men and for women, as it has remained since.

+Note: In 2022, the men's award voting resulted in a tie between Bob Jungels and Dylan Pereira, both having 370 points.
+On the women's side, Ni Xia Lian and Sarah De Nutte won the title together having been nominated as a pair.